By Terry Boehmker

 Newport Central Catholic shook off the effects of its first 0-2 start since 2015 and rolled to the big win over Boone County with senior quarterback Manny Miles leading the offensive attack.

-NewCath’s defense intercepted three passes, and recovered two fumbles during the first half.
+NewCath’s defense intercepted three passes and recovered two fumbles in the first half.
 The first two interceptions were by Schirmer and Messmer.

 Early in the second quarter, Boone County (1-2) moved the ball to the 8-yard line, but a quarterback sack, incomplete pass and fumble kept the Rebels from reaching the end zone.